gpstar81/GPStar-proton-pack/ATTENUATOR.md

 * [9mm Passive Piezo Buzzer](https://a.co/d/b39ELcm)
 * [28-Segment Bargraph from Frutto Technology](https://fruttotechnology.com/ols/products/preorder-28-segment-bargraph-pcb-for-spengler-neutrona-wand)

-The preferred processor for this device is an ESP32 though you may also use an Arduino Nano.
-Note that wireless capabilities are only available with the ESP32.
+The preferred processor for this device is an ESP32 though you may also use an Arduino Nano though this may be phased out in the future. **Note that wireless capabilities are only available with the ESP32.**

 * [ESP-WROOM-32 Dev Board w/ Terminal Shield](https://a.co/d/hDxXluE)